Why this matters

-ACOMP was used to monitor the free radical polymerization of vinyl pyrrolidone using UV/Vis, viscometry and multi-angle light scattering (MALS).
-This technique is suited for many processes including solution, bulk, emulsion and inverse emulsion polymerizations as well as post-processing steps such as hydrolysis and quaternization.
+ACOMP was used to monitor the free radical polymerization of vinyl pyrrolidone using UV Absorption (UV), capillary viscometry and multi-angle light scattering (MALS).
+This technique is suitable for many processes, including solution, bulk, emulsion and inverse emulsion polymerizations, as well as post-processing steps such as hydrolysis and quaternization.

-Polyvinyl pyrrolidone is a versatile water-soluble polymer that is used in many applications including beer filtration, pharmaceutical tablet coatings, binder in personal care products, dishwasher soap packaging, inks and coatings.
-PVP has existed for more than 70 years.
-Increased demand for this versatile polymer calls for the advanced fusion of analytical, sensor and process data yielding correlations that can optimize product quality and increase plant throughput while simultaneously reducing energy and feedstock consumption.
+Polyvinyl pyrrolidone (PVP) is a versatile water-soluble polymer that is used in many applications, including filtration, pharmaceutical tablet coatings, binder in personal care products, dishwasher soap packaging, inks and coatings.
+Increased demand for this versatile polymer calls for the fusion of analytical, sensor and process data, yielding correlations that can optimize product quality and increase plant throughput, while simultaneously reducing energy and feedstock consumption.

-This application note describes how ACOMP is used to monitor the polymerization of vinyl pyrrolidone under small changes in initiator concentrations.
+This technical note describes how ACOMP is used to monitor the polymerization of vinyl pyrrolidone under small changes in initiator concentrations.

-Figure 1 shows the ACOMP Raw Signals for the UV/Vis, viscometer and light scattering of the polymerization of vinyl pyrrolidone using 2.5% initiator (VA-044).
-The raw data are analyzed in real time and available to the user through the ACOMP HMI.
-This information is also available to the process and quality engineers through the plant distributed control system (DCS).
+Figure 1 shows the typical ACOMP Raw Signals for the UV, viscometer and light scattering of the polymerization of vinyl pyrrolidone.
+The raw data is generated in real time and can be viewed both through the ACOMP HMI (Human-Machine Interface) and on a linked PC.
+In an industrial environment, this information is also available instantaneously to the process and quality control engineers through the plant’s distributed control system (DCS).
 A baseline, indicative of the reactor conditions prior to polymerization, is collected for all the detectors.
-Once the reaction is initiated, UV/Vis decreases with monomer consumption as displayed in blue, and viscometer and light scattering increase throughout the polymerization as depicted in red and green, respectively.
+Once the reaction is initiated, UV decreases with monomer consumption as displayed in blue, and viscometer and light scattering measurements increase throughout the polymerization as depicted in red and green, respectively.

 Intrinsic Viscosity and Molecular Weight